 However, several misleading conceptions prevent product owners from using this concept most efficiently.

 It differs from POC and prototype by purpose and who uses it.
 Proof of concept is not customer-centric.
-It is a test demonstrating how a particular technology stack is suitable to serve specific end-client needs; therefore, it reduces technology risks.
-If the proof of concept answers the question “Can we build it?” the prototype answers “How can we build it?”.
+It is a test demonstrating how a particular technology stack suits specific end-client needs; therefore, it reduces technology risks.
+If the proof of concept answers “Can we build it?” the prototype answers “How can we build it?”.
 The prototype and MVP are very close because both provide a ground for learning from user feedback.
 The difference is the recipients: the prototype is usually used by those who create it, whereas the minimal usable product is made public.

 In most cases, the prototype serves as bait for investors and is the basis of the MVP.

 Product Roadmap and new alternatives for MVP